* struggle with intense food fears and weight loss anxiety…

 At age 31, on the verge of a complete nervous breakdown, I hit the reset button on my life.
 My marriage ended (I left with a small bag of clothes and a huge hole in my heart), and I rebuilt my life (and myself) from the ground up.
 I worked hard to heal my broken self, and boy, am I glad I did.
-Now, it’s 10 years later, and my life is BIGGER and better than I ever thought possible.
+Now, it’s over 10 years later, and my life is BIGGER and better than I ever thought possible.

 - I enjoy a clean-eating and food-loving life without guilt or fear (can you say, Hallelujah!).

 - I have an incredibly supportive partner who I just adore (he loved me way before I loved myself).

 - I explore the world (I love discovering new cultures and cuisines), I give back, and I live with deep gratitude.